 Upset with the way off campus rape cases are handled?
 Frustrated with the guns on campus ruling?
-Pissed that Kedzie is a goddam train wreck while other departments get brand spankin’ new buildings?
+Annoyed that Kedzie is a train wreck while other departments get brand spankin’ new buildings?
 Make this the subject of your social media rants.
 Pics of you flipping off the university are, of course, optional.

 3. Learn a skill off of YouTube while realizing it’s not the end all be all of education

 I learned how to blend my eyeshadow like a queen, all the while realizing this doesn’t make me a certified makeup artist.
 Because YouTube cannot replace in-person education if someone wanted to, say… become an architectural engineer.